 Both platforms offer many useful features for their users, so at the end of the day, it boils down to personal preference.

 So which one should you choose?

 GitHub is trusted by over 50 million developers worldwide, has a vibrant community and is preferred by larger teams and companies due to excellent communication and collaboration tools.

 GitLab, on the other hand, is much more flexible, can handle the full software development cycle and has many built-in helpful features (such as CI/CD, deployment platform, etc.).
 GitLab also offers the possibility to run it in a self-hosted environment.
 This means you’ll have full control over disk I/O, CPU, RAM and security of your platform.

 Both of these platforms offer many similar features, so your choice will depend on your project’s needs, complexity and size.

 Are you using GitLab, GitHub, or something else?
 Let us know in the comments below!
-And as always, if you need any assistance with your GitLab setup, check out our Managed GitLab Hosting or get in touch with our specialists.
+And as always, if you need any assistance with your GitLab setup, get in touch with our specialists.